tkshill/elm-rpg-session/src/TheRules.md

 The game is run by a **Steward** and contains a handful of **Protagonists**.

-This is a [PbtA](https://en.wikipedia.org/wiki/Powered_by_the_Apocalypse) game and is thus based on a 2d6 dice roll system for rolls.
+This is at its core a  [PbtA](https://en.wikipedia.org/wiki/Powered_by_the_Apocalypse) game and is thus based on a 2d6 dice roll system for rolls.

-Whenever a protagnist attempts to do something that has a chance of failure, they must roll a _move_, which means rolling two d6 die and adding any bonuses or modifiers appropriate.
+Whenever a protagnist attempts to do something that has a chance of failure, they must roll of their four base **stats**, which means rolling two d6 die and adding any bonuses or modifiers appropriate.

 If the total of the roll is:
 **6 or less**: The move has _Failed_.
 Something very bad happens and the player gets one point of **Karma**